yuriily-ring/intro-to-selenium-hw/README.md

 3. Press `Ctrl+Alt+Shift+S` and check in your `Project Structure` value of `Project language level` is set to `8 - Lambdas, type annotations et.`.
+4. Optional: try to execute Selenium IDE [script](src/test/resources/login.side) from command line using [this](https://www.selenium.dev/selenium-ide/docs/en/introduction/command-line-runner) doc.
+5. Make sure that `PlainLoginTest` is running without issues, use doc reference from step 4 otherwise to install `chromedriver`
-4. Complete all TODO tasks.
+6. Complete all TODO tasks.
-5. Execute tests.
+7. Execute tests.

 ## Selenium assignment